Springer correspondence, hyperelliptic curves, and cohomology of Fano varieties: Introduction

+In this paper we explore the geometry of the Fourier transforms $\fF(\on{IC}(\cO,\cE))$ in the simplest nontrivial case, that is, in the case when $\cO$ is an order 2 nilpotent orbit \footnote{ A nonzero nilpotent orbit $\cO$ is called of order 2 if $x^2=0$ for all $x\in\cO$.}.
+We show that those Fourier transforms involve cohomology of a beautiful family of non-rational varieties and we use the geometry of those varieties to determine $\fF(\on{IC}(\cO,\cE))$ for all order 2 nilpotent orbits $\cO$.
+As an application, we compute the cohomology of Fano varieties of $k$-planes in the smooth intersection of two quadrics in an even dimensional projective space.
+When the ambient projective space is odd dimensional, the cohomology of such Fano varieties has been computed in~\cite{CVX2} making use of the Springer correspondence in the case of $N$ even.

-In~\S\ref{order two} and \S\ref{sec orbits of order 2} we obtain a complete description of Fourier transforms of IC-sheaves for nilpotent orbits of order 2.
-Those results are stated at the beginning of \S\ref{sec orbits of order 2}.
-We show that for trivial local systems on these nilpotent orbits the Fourier transforms are IC-sheaves arising from representations of the Tits group $A[2]\rtimes S_N$, which do not factor through $S_N$.
-In the case of non-trivial local systems the Fourier transforms are IC-sheaves arising from representations of the braid group on the cohomology of a universal family of hyperelliptic curves.
+Let us assume that $N=2n+1$.
+We show that for trivial local systems on order 2 nilpotent orbits the Fourier transforms are IC sheaves arising from representations of the Tits group $A[2]\rtimes S_N$, which do not factor through $S_N$; see Theorem~\ref{matching}.
+Here $A[2]$ is the set of order $2$ elements in a fixed maximal $\theta$-split torus $A$ of $G$.
+In the case of non-trivial local systems the Fourier transforms are IC sheaves arising from representations of the braid group $B_N$ on the cohomology of a universal family of hyperelliptic curves; see Theorem~\ref{non-trivial even}.